CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 In this exercise, you will be configuring a deployment pipeline for the **Thrive HR** app.

-Another feature of a managed environment is the ability to utilize the in-platform pipelines to democratize application lifecycle management (ALM) by bringing ALM automation continuous integration and continuous delivery (CI/CD) capabilities to the service.
+Another feature of a managed environment is the ability to utilize the in-platform pipelines to democratize application lifecycle management (ALM) by bringing ALM automation, continuous integration, and continuous delivery (CI/CD) capabilities to the service.
 Included with these is the ability to view out-of-the-box analytics within a central location and Power BI reports.

 Pipelines can deploy solutions, connections, connection references, and environment variables to environments of the same region as the host environment.